markcwm/openb3d.mod/README.md

 ## Status

-This wrapper is in beta stage of development, so there are still a few bugs and missing features.
-It is not being maintained as regularly now but fixes are still made or accepted.
-The library has a working GLES2 (WebGL) version but the wrapper still doesn't support this, maybe later!
-The latest version should work with BRL or NG BlitzMax (on testing with v0.99 release) but there may still be an issue with C++11 compilers like GCC 7.x (or Clang/LLVM 5.x) so if you can't build the modules you might try using an older compiler.
+The wrapper is in development, so there are still a few bugs and missing features.
+It is not maintained much now due to time restrictions but fixes from pull requests will be accepted.
+The library has a working GLES2 (WebGL) version but the wrapper still doesn't support it, maybe later!
+It should work with BRL or NG BlitzMax (on testing with v0.99 release) but there may be an issue with C++11 compilers like GCC 7.x (or Clang/LLVM 5.x) so if you can't build modules you could try using an older or newer compiler.

 ## Installation
 * Click on the Github Download zip link, then extract contents to your `BlitzMax/mod` folder
-* Remove **-master** from the main **openb3dmax.mod-master** folder (module names must end in **.mod**)
+* Remove **-master** from the main **openb3d.mod-master** folder (module names must end in **.mod**)
-* Also, check the contents of **openb3dmax.mod** contains several different folders with **b3d** in the name
+* Also, check the contents of **openb3d.mod** contains several different folders with **b3d** in the name
 * If on Windows, make sure you have a working version of the MinGW compiler
 * If on Mac, make sure you have an appropriate version of XCode installed
 * If on Linux, read this guide: [How To: Install BlitzMax NG on Win/Mac/Ubuntu 64-bit](https://www.syntaxbomb.com/index.php/topic,61.0.html)
-* To build the mod for BRL Blitzmax, open Command/Terminal, cd to `BlitzMax/bin` and type `bmk makemods -d openb3dmax`
+* To build the mod for BRL Blitzmax, open Command/Terminal, cd to `BlitzMax/bin` and type `bmk makemods -d openb3d`
-* For Blitzmax NG in 64-bit you use `bmk makemods -d -w -g x64 openb3dmax` (on Mac/Linux you need `./bmk`)
+* For Blitzmax NG in 64-bit you use `bmk makemods -d -w -g x64 openb3d` (on Mac/Linux you need `./bmk`)
 * Or from MaxIDE make sure Quick Build, Debug, GUI App are on, then click Programs > Build Modules

 ## License